 3) Eating out too often sets a bad example for the kids and anyone else who may look up to you.

 This is a big one.
 My family eats out way more often than we should.
 I worry about the example I am setting for my daughter every time I say yes to convenience.
-The crazy thing is, we don’t even enjoy that much.
+The crazy thing is, we don’t even enjoy it that much.
 Eating out has become just another part of our routine.
 So why is it so hard to break the habit?

 How Did It Start?